 Extraordinary Ministers of Holy Communion: Beth and Tom Duff, Debbie Short

 Lectors: Beth Duff and Tim Davis

 Extraordinary Ministers of Holy Communion: Tom Duff, Joan Hogan, Tim O’Boyle

-#1 on the schedule distributes the host.
-Also sets up for Communion and cleans up.
+- First named EM on the schedule distributes the host and also sets up for Communion and cleans up.

-#2 and #3 on the schedule distributes the precious blood.
+- The second and third EM on the schedule distributes the precious blood.

 Ministry schedule for Holy Cross